When it comes to tag management, the old adage of “well begun is half done” holds truer than ever.

 3. Implement tag governance and begin documentation

 Tag governance is a subdiscipline within data governance focusing specifically on the data collected via tag and transmitted via network request.
-Good governance can go a long way to ensuring yoru tag management efforts don’t fall to the ground.
+Good governance can go a long way to ensuring your tag management efforts don’t fall to the ground.

 Failing to address the governance question early on when building a tag management plan is one of the number one places I’ve seen companies struggle.